natalieagus/natalieagus.github.io/50002/50002problem_set_5.md

 where `Ra`, `Rb` are assumed to be registers **containing** values `a` and `b`.

-The ALU in this particular  Beta however, implements *five* new functions on top of the standard functions: “B”, “NOTA”, “NOTB”, “TRUE”, “FALSE”.
+The `ALU` in this particular  Beta however, implements *five* new functions on top of the standard functions: `“B”, “NOTA”, “NOTB”, “TRUE”, “FALSE”`.

-Due to this, your classmate suggested that we can actually do this in one cycle by modifying the Control Unit to accept  this **new instruction** called `MCNZ` (move constant if not zero) instead:
+Due to this, your classmate suggested that we can actually do this in **one** cycle by modifying the `Control Unit` to accept  this **new instruction** called `MCNZ` (move constant if not zero) instead:

 ```
 MCNZ(Ra, literal, Rc) :